haiqa2000/-Daily-Snapshot-/README.md

 ## Credits

-Created by [Your Name] — inspired by the idea of turning daily Discord activity into a fun, shareable visual recap.
+Created by Haiqa Shahzad — inspired by the idea of turning daily Discord activity into a fun, shareable visual recap.

 ---